MartinuzziFrancesco/awesome-scientific-machine-learning/README.md

 <a name="contributions-videos"></a>
 ### Videos
 Videos should have the title, speaker and host separated by break elements.
 After the title please provide the link to the video in [video] and the slides in [slides] if applicable.
 Entire channels dedicated to SciML can be linked providing the source in [profile].
+Playlists of SciML videos should be linked as [list].
+Please try to minimize the intersection of playlists and channels.